Poll: Is Heather Morris’ Advantage On ‘Dancing With The Stars’ Really Unfair?

-Dancing With the Stars has faced major backlash ever since it was announced that former Glee star and trained dancer Heather Morris would be competing on Season 24, but is her involvement with the show really unfair?
+Dancing with the Stars has faced major backlash ever since it was announced that former Glee star and trained dancer Heather Morris would be competing on Season 24, but is her involvement with the show really unfair?

-Amid the DWTS Season 24 premiere on March 20, fans took to social media to claim that Heather’s appearance on the show dancing with partner Maksim Chmerkovskiy was “unfair” to the other contestants because of her extensive background as a professional dancer, which includes performing as backing dancer for Beyonce and numerous dancing roles on TV and in movies.
+During the DWTS Season 24 premiere on March 20, fans took to social media to claim that Heather’s appearance on the show dancing with partner Maksim Chmerkovskiy was “unfair” to the other contestants because of her extensive background as a professional dancer, which includes performing as backing dancer for Beyonce and numerous dancing roles on TV and in movies.

 “So Heather Morris is a professional dancer by trade who then went into acting.
 How can see participate?
-Very unfair,” Twitter user @AfroMeatballs hit back during the Dancing With the Stars Season 24 premiere, while DWTS fan @Hope_Burt noted, “This is completely unfair having Heather on the show. #dwts.”
+Very unfair,” Twitter user @AfroMeatballs hit back during the Dancing with the Stars Season 24 premiere, while DWTS fan @Hope_Burt noted, “This is completely unfair having Heather on the show. #dwts.”

 “UMM, Heather is soo good!
 But she’s a professional dancer… I mean, unfair advantage?????
-I think so! #DWTS” @alejandra_0rtiz wrote of Heather’s first DWTS dance, and @bigfogiefan added on the 140-character site, “How can people who are trained dancers (Heather Morris) be contestants on #DWTS?
+I think so! #DWTS,” @alejandra_0rtiz wrote of Heather’s first DWTS dance, and @bigfogiefan added on the 140-character site, “How can people who are trained dancers (Heather Morris) be contestants on #DWTS?
 Seems a rather unfair advantage…”

 But while some fans slammed the current season of DWTS as “unfair” during the Season 24 premiere, others took to the social media site to deny that Heather’s past dancing experience gave her a big advantage over her co-contestants.